naye1443/Happy-Citizens/README.md

 If you are having any trouble setting up Ubuntu or installing, visit [here](https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-10#7-enjoy-ubuntu-on-wsl) for help.

-## installing Vscode

-To install visual code

 ## installing nvm, npm, and node

-We will be installing nvm.
+We will be installing nvm in Ubuntu.
 This is node version manager which manages our versions of Node and Npm for us. go to this [link](https://learn.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-wsl) for downloading nvm and some beginner functionallity.

 After installing nvm, you will want to install node.
 This should be in the previous link.

 npm is automatically installed with node so you don't have to worry about installing them seperately.

 ## installing dependencies
+You can now open up a vscode in Ubuntu using the command

+> `code .`

+From here you can open a terminal and continue your commands in the vscode terminal.

 First pull the most recent pushed code from the Happy-Citizens git repo [here](https://github.com/naye1443/Happy-Citizens).

 navigate to the project root directory where the package.json lives.
 When here, run

 > `npm install`

+***If you have anny issues installing the dependencies, remove the node-sass and sass dependency.
+Then retry the command.
+The pacakge is now depreciated and is only supported by Node v17.0.0***

 This will install all the dependencies in the pacakge.json file.
 After this command, you should have the firebase CLI which we will use to host our application.
 You can go [here](https://firebase.google.com/docs/cli#windows-npm) to learn more about the setup.